"During the Great War, 116 young men who had attended Blackburn Orphanage in Lancashire, went to war to fight for their King and their Country.

 The end of the holiday was approaching and I persevered and in chapter twelve of this thirteen chapter book, it suddenly stood out, glaringly obvious.
 116 ‘old boys’ had gone to war and 10 had not come back, one of whom was a young man only known by his name William North (local history researchers have since found more old boys who were killed in action but are not recorded in the book).
 And the second to the last paragraph sealed the purpose of the piece with the last line: “Poignantly, the archives give us no further detail about his death, but like the rest, he would never be forgotten.”
 But the point was, he had been.
 His story never got a chance to be told, to be heard.

 Is it right to create a life within history?
 Well, attributed to Walt Disney is the quote "That's what we storytellers do.
 We restore order with imagination.
-We instill hope again and again and again."
+We instil hope again and again and again."
 It sounded right to me.
 It also sounded right for William North.

 Have I done the Dixons and their legacy justice?
 I hope so.
 But as I have said so many times, when you buy a theatre ticket, you buy the right to an opinion, so the audience will be the final adjudicators.